 SQL INNER JOIN – querying data from three tables

-We can use the same idea for joining three tables and even more.
-The following query retrieves productID, productName, categoryName and supplier from products, categories and suppliers tables:
+We can use the same techniques for joining three tables.
+The following query selects

 SELECT productID, productName, categoryName, companyName AS supplier FROM products INNER JOIN categories ON categories.categoryID = products.categoryID INNER JOIN suppliers ON suppliers.supplierID = products.supplierID